hasmeu/BubbleSort/README.md

+# Bubble Sort Analysis

-## 📘 Overview
+## Project Overview

-I chose Bubble Sort after asking my computer science roommate which algorithm to study—he suggested Bubble Sort!

-I wrote a simple Python program that lets users sort lists of different sizes.
-It tracks:
+I chose to study the bubble sort algorithm in an unconventional way—by asking my computer science roommate for a recommendation, and he suggested bubble sort!
+This project implements and analyzes bubble sort, including performance metrics and visualizations.

+## Implementation Details
+I built a simple bubble sort implementation in Python, testing it with various input sizes and enabling user input to adjust the list size.
+The program tracks:
-- Time taken
+- Execution time
 - Number of comparisons
 - Number of swaps

----

-## 🛠️ Features

-- User input to set list size
-- Performance tracking (time, comparisons, swaps)
-- Real-time graph using `matplotlib`
-- Slows down to show each swap using `time.sleep`
-- Manual step-through version
+To enhance the project, I created visualizations using Claude and Matplotlib to display a graph of the algorithm's progress.
+The graph updates automatically with each swap, refreshing and plotting the state before and after.
+To make the visualization viewable, I used `time.sleep` to slow down the rendering.
+Additionally, I developed:
-- Text-only version (no graphics)
+- A manually controlled version for step-by-step viewing

----
+- A text-based version that does not rely on Matplotlib

-## 🔄 How Bubble Sort Works
+## Bubble Sort Overview

-Bubble Sort goes through a list, compares each pair of items, and swaps them if they are out of order.
-This repeats until the list is sorted.
-Smaller values “bubble” to the top.
+Bubble sort is a straightforward sorting algorithm that repeatedly iterates through a list, compares adjacent elements, and swaps them if they are in the wrong order.
+The process continues until no swaps are needed, indicating the list is sorted.
+The algorithm gets its name because smaller elements "bubble" to the top (beginning) of the list with each iteration.

----

-## ⏱️ Time Complexity
+### Time Complexity

-- **Worst case:** O(n²) – when the list is in reverse order
+- **Worst Case**: O(n²)
+  The outer loop runs n-1 times, and the inner loop performs one fewer comparison each pass.
+The total number of comparisons is calculated as:
+  \[(n-1) + (n-2) + (n-3) + \dots + 2 + 1 = \sum_{i=1}^{n-1} i = \frac{(n-1)n}{2}\]
+  This simplifies to \((n^2 - n)/2\), confirming the worst-case time complexity of O(n²).
-- **Best case:** O(n) – when the list is already sorted
+- **Best Case**: O(n)
+  When the list is already sorted and a swap-check is implemented, the algorithm can terminate early, resulting in a linear time complexity.
-- **Space complexity:** O(1) – uses no extra memory

----
+### Characteristics
+While bubble sort is simple to understand and implement, its O(n²) time complexity makes it inefficient for large datasets compared to advanced algorithms like quicksort or mergesort.
+However, its simplicity makes it valuable for educational purposes and small datasets.

-## ✅ Conclusion
+## Conclusion

-Bubble Sort is a simple algorithm and great for learning.
-It’s not efficient for large lists, but it helped me understand how sorting works and how to visualize it using code.
+Bubble sort is an excellent learning tool due to its straightforward logic, but its inefficiency for large lists—except in the best-case scenario—limits its practical use compared to more efficient sorting algorithms.